Want to Play? 7 Principles to Keep the Game Going

 Playing is where it all happens.
 It is where we develop real skills in positive communication, trust, leadership and so much more.
 While playing, we learn to take things lightly, laugh about ourselves, and move on.
 Oh my, how much do grownups need this too.

-Fun and play are a social endeavour, it is something we do together; and as such, it is a great way to bring people together.
+Fun and play are a social endeavor, it is something we do together; and as such, it is a great way to bring people together.
 Whether it is children at school, partners, families, or communities.

 We all crave connection.
 We can find some really serious and boring ways to make them happen or strengthen them, or we can just play!